Lead Tracking (Signup)

 What Lead Tracking Does

-When signup tracking succeeds, Affitor can:
+When signup tracking succeeds, Affitor:

 | Context | Field |